 However, given the unrelenting bleakness of the decade, it's a surprise how very few games have delved into it.

-Activision's Interstate '76 and Vigilante 8 games of the late-'90s were both set in an alternate 1970s, where the real world's energy crisis had reached a point of no return.
+Activision's Interstate '76 and Vigilante 8 games of the late 90s were both set in an alternate 1970s, where the real world's energy crisis had reached a point of no return.
 In our universe, oil exports from the Middle East trickled away, and choked Western economies as their own oil production peaked.

 In Vigilante 8 and Interstate '76, a multinational oil consortium conspires to cause the collapse of the USA.
 It was a gritty backdrop to a game that was essentially about driving around destroying other vehicles.
-A number of '70s archetypes appeared as characters, including a Las Vegas high roller, a paranoid FBI agent, an alien-obsessed hippie conspiracy freak and a disco dancer.
+A number of 70s archetypes appeared as characters, including a Las Vegas high roller, a paranoid FBI agent, an alien-obsessed hippie conspiracy freak, and a disco dancer.

-The Metal Gear franchise spans decades, and three of its instalments take place in the 70s: the PSP's Portable Ops in 1970, Peace Walker in 1974, and The Phantom Pain prologue Ground Zeroes is set in 1975.
+The Metal Gear franchise spans decades, and three of its installments take place in the 70s: the PSP's Portable Ops in 1970, Peace Walker in 1974, and The Phantom Pain prologue Ground Zeroes is set in 1975.
 Though it pays lip service to the Cold War paranoia of the time, little in Portable Ops feels distinctly of its setting.
 Peace Walker is set in Costa Rica, but doesn't go out of its way to reflect the country's prosperity of the period.